kvalle/diy-lang/parts/language.md

 - Numbers and booleans evaluate to themselves.
 - Symbols are treated as variable references.
 When evaluated, their values are looked up in the environment.
 - Lists are treated as function calls (or calls to the special forms built into the language).
+- Anything in between semicolons (`;`) and the end of a line is considered a comment and ignored.

 ### Special Forms